Soccer-Terrier shines as Rennes demolish St Etienne, Puel suspended | Sports-Games

 Terrier benefited from three assists by Lovro Majer to inspire Rennes to a resounding victory, with Lesley Ugochukwu also scoring to add to Yann Macon's own goal.
 Rennes have 31 points from 17 games and trail leaders Paris St Germain by 11 points after the capital side salvaged a last-gasp 1-1 draw at RC Lens on Saturday.

-St Etienne have 12 points and local media, RMC and L'Equipe reported that the former Southampton boss had been suspended following the rout, his team's ninth defeat this season.
+St Etienne have 12 points and Les Verts later said that the former Southampton and Leicester boss had been suspended until further notice following the rout, his team's ninth defeat this season.
 Les Verts pressed high early on but it was a risky strategy and Rennes went 2-0 up in the space of five minutes.

 Terrier was played through by Majer and beat Etienne Green from close range in the 23rd before doubling the tally with a clever back heel from another Majer pass.
 On the stroke of halftime, Macon deflected Lorenz Assignon’s strike into his own net.